rooshimadethis/me/README.md

 _config.yml has the info for each section header

+you can put html in the markdown files

 todo:
 add linkedin like to nav top and bottom make front page gifs random